Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Established in 2005 in Sydney, Australia, FP Markets provides 24/5 access to over 10,000 CFDs on Forex, Metals, Indices, Commodities, and Shares.
 The company maintains a strong regulatory status, with licenses from CySEC (Cyprus), ASIC (Australia), and FSA (Seychelles).

-The broker is suitable for new and experienced traders, with a $100 minimum deposit requirement and a maximum allowable leverage of 1:30.
+The broker is suitable for new and experienced traders, with a $100 minimum deposit requirement and a maximum allowable leverage of 1:30 in Europe and Australia.
 FP Markets has partnered with TradingView to ensure its customers have access to advanced charting functionalities, direct order placement, and low-latency execution.
-Traders can monitor global markets in real-time and place trades based on relevant information.
+Based on our testing, the platform also offers 400+ indicators (Moving Averages, RSI, etc.), 100,000 community scripts for strategy testing, and the Pine Script™ programming language for clients looking to create and share their own custom strategies.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73.33% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.